moorepants/dissertation/systemidentification.rst

 The identified models are almost always unstable due to the high weave critical speed and even though the measured inputs stabilize the true system, they will not necessarily stabilize the models.
-This poses an issue when gaging the model quality by the percentage variance of the output data explained by the model.
+This poses an issue when gauging the model quality by the percentage variance of the output data explained by the model.
 A model that blows up during the simulation may not necessarily be a bad model, but will return a very small percent variance and loose its ability to be